-Culture Crawl - The City of Miami Beach continues to partner with some of the world's best cultural institutions to provide a night of free, unique and unforgettable experiences.
-Every third Thursday of the month, from 6 p.m. to 9 p.m., Miami Beach comes alive with culture as various institutions and buildings produce virtual programming and/or open their doors to give Miami Beach residents and visitors a taste of what Miami Beach's cultural community has to offer.
-From backstage tours, exhibition openings, and free film screenings in the park, there will be something for everyone.
-All events are free unless otherwise noted.
+Culture Crawl - The City of Miami Beach continues to partner with Miami Beach Cultural Anchors and cultural community to offer an evening of free, fun, engaging, and artistic encounters.
+Every third Thursday of the month, from 6 p.m. to 9 p.m., Miami Beach is abuzz virtual and live programming offering Miami Beach residents and visitors a taste of best of Miami Beach's cultural community.
+From theater, music, dance, tours, exhibitions, and free film screenings something for everyone.

-ReThink Miami Beach - ReThink Miami Beach is a new series of events launched in January 2021 and will take place in February, April and June in Lummus Park on 12th Street and Ocean Drive.
+ReThink Miami Beach - ReThink Miami Beach is a new series of events launched in January 2021.
+The February program was successful and the April two (2) activation focused on the environment and sustainability continues to attract all.
+The June evening event will close the season in Lummus Park on 12th Street and Ocean Drive.
 The ReThink series opens and invigorates the mind, body, and spirit through free family-friendly programming driven by the local community.
 ReThink aims to bring Miami Beach's innovative, creative and imaginative residents and visitors together by providing a safe, healthy, and socially distanced space, as well as a fun and engaging environment to re-think the way we live, play, create, and experience life.
-ReThink programming is driven by local community businesses, artists, performers, and groups.
-It focuses on three principles-Living, Playing, and Creating- that after a quarantined 2020, will allow our residents and visitors to enjoy and embrace 2021 and ReThink our individual and collective future and make it better.
+The mission is to allow our residents and visitors to enjoy and embrace 2021 and ReThink our individual and collective future and how to make it better.

-Miami Beach Artisanal Market A Request for Proposals (RFP) to manage the Lummus Park, Normandy Fountain, and Collins Park Artisanal Markets will be release in Q1 2021 and seeks an operator of the free local weekend marketplaces that integrate a curated selection of artistic goods, services, and organic produce.
-The markets will offer a variety of curated artisanal merchants providing unique and handcrafted items including, but not limited to, clothing, glass work, recyclable paper goods, jewelry and accessories, home goods, handbags, farm to table produce, holistic wellness, art, ceramics, pet supplies, along with activities, entertainment and much more.
+Miami Beach Artisanal Market - A Request for Proposals (RFP) to manage the Lummus Park Artisanal Market will be release in Q2 2021 and seeks an operator of the free local weekend marketplace that integrate a curated selection of artistic goods, services, and organic produce.
+The market will offer a variety of curated artisanal merchants providing unique and handcrafted items including, but not limited to, clothing, glass work, recyclable paper goods, jewelry and accessories, home goods, handbags, farm to table produce, holistic wellness, art, ceramics, pet supplies, along with activities, entertainment and much more.